What are Articles of Organization for an LLC? | 101 Guide

 After submitting the Articles of Organization and paying the filing fee, the processing time can vary depending on the state and workload.

-This document serves as proof of your LLC's existence and allows you to proceed with opening a business bank account, paying income or franchise taxes to the Internal Revenue Service (IRS), and conducting other official business activities.
+It allows you to open a business bank account, pay income or franchise taxes to the Internal Revenue Service (IRS), and conduct other official business activities.

 It is essential to follow the specific guidelines and requirements set by the state authorities to ensure proper registration.